varunkumardev/amitmerchant1990.github.io/_posts/2020-04-20-the-ultimate-crossover.md

 I guess this makes a nice blend of different characters which has a single purpose of "travel" to some place of some sort and it also succeeds at maintaining the nostalgia for an "adult kid" like me.

 Next thing I'm going to do is, framing this and hang it on my wall so that I can re-live my childhood memories every single day!

+> If you're interested, you can buy this illustartion as a print [over here](https://www.ArtPal.com/bullredeyes?i=49644-3&r=49644).